rbaylon/py-bsdauth/README.md

 # py-bsdauth

-- Python interface to OpenBSD's BSD Auth api in libc
+- Python interface to OpenBSD's BSD Auth
 - Currently only implements auth_userokay(3) since this is most suitable for authenticating to OpenBSD from python

 ### Note